charlesneimog/Awesome-Pd/docs/objects/bl.vsaw~.md

 # bl.vsaw~

-`bl.vsaw~` is a variable sawtooth waveform oscillator that also becomes a triangular osccilator just like `else/vsaw~`, but it is bandlimited.
-Use `vsaw~` mostly if you need a wave form, which is usually the case when you want a LFO.
-The `bl.vsaw~` version is for proper synthesis as it is anti-aliased.
-This version also has input for pitch in MIDI and no way to sync at control rate.
+`bl.vsaw~` is a bandlimited variable sawtooth waveform oscillator that can also generate triangular waveforms.
+It is anti-aliased for high-quality audio synthesis and supports frequency input in both Hertz and MIDI pitch.
+The object includes inlets for controlling waveform width, phase synchronization, and phase offset, and it supports multichannel operation.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `bl.vsaw~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>